aaron-p1/threading.nvim/README.md

 recursive functions and get sent to the main thread, you should not even notice it.

+## Limitations

+- not possible to run vimscript on thread

+(I have not tested everything yet, so there may be more limitations.)

 ## Additional TODO

 - vim function error handling